Husam-AbuZina/Learning-OOP-and-Design-Patterns/Chain-Of-Responsibility-Design-Pattern.md

 During the next few months, you implemented several more of those sequential checks.

 - One of your colleagues suggested that it’s unsafe to pass raw data straight to the ordering system.
-So you added an extra validation step to sanitize the data in a request.
+So you added an extra validation step to sanitize the data in a certain request.

 - Later, somebody noticed that the system is vulnerable to brute force password cracking.
 To negate this, you promptly added a check that filters repeated failed requests coming from the same IP address.